 For this dish, use raw shelled peanuts with skins.
 Around here, we’re lucky to have good quality Virginia peanuts, one of the largest varieties.
 Raw peanuts retain the skins intact and absorb the sauce better with a softer texture as a result, but you can use roasted peanuts if desired.

-The peanuts are first par-boiled, before being braised, and the brownish cooking liquid is discarded.
+Before braising the peanuts, par-boil them, and discard the brownish cooking liquid.
 This will remove the tartness of the skins and any impurities the skins might have.

 These sweet, savory, and soft peanuts are quite addictive!
 I often find myself picking at a few to eat as a snack.
 They are also great as a drinking snack (anju, 안주).